vanthelearner/PrivateCompanyDistressRada/README.md

-# Private Company Distress Radar (UK Companies House)
+# Private Company Distress Radar V1 (UK Companies House)

-This project is a small research / tooling sandbox to spot **UK private companies** that might be (there will be 5 stages, more coming):
+This project is a small research / tooling sandbox to spot **UK private companies** that might be (there will be 2 stages):

 - at **risk of financial distress**, or
 - **boring but reliably profitable**